usnistgov/fipy/documentation/USAGE.rst

 More complex configurations can be specified by setting the :envvar:`FIPY_LOG_CONFIG` environment variable.
 In this case, it is not necessary to add any logging instructions to your own script.
-Example configration files can be found in :file:`{FiPySource}/fipy/tools/logging/`.
+Example configuration files can be found in :file:`{FiPySource}/fipy/tools/logging/`.

 If `Solving in Parallel`_, the :mod:`mpilogging` package enables reporting